shakfu/chuck-max/README.md

 In the `patchers` section, there are quite a few patchers demonstrating one feature or other in the `tests` folder, and the `contrib` folder contains excellents advanced examples of uses by `chuck-max` contributors.

-## Known Unresolved Bugs

-- If a chuck file contains a custom event and the Max patch sends a `clear vm` or `reset` before running the chuck file while Max audio is turned off, it may cause Max to crash.
-The case is demonstrated in the `patchers/tests/crash` section.
-See [github issue #11](https://github.com/shakfu/chuck-max/issues/11) for updates on this.
-The interim solution is to only run chuck files with Max audio on, and there's an attribute `run_needs_audio` to force this and prevent the crash.
-Thanks to @HighHarmonics2 for discovering this one.

 ## Contributing

 We welcome contributions!
 Please: